WRAITH522/pandas-challenge/README.md

 Summary of Analysis

-    15 total schools were in this data set and there were 39,170 students.
+    District Analysis - 15 total schools were in this data set and there were 39,170 students.
 There was a total budget of $24M with an overall passing percentage (>70 in math and reading) of 65.17%.
 Avg Math score was 78.99 while the average Reading score was 81.88. % passing in Math was 85.81% while reading was at 85.81%

 District Summary